Published: March 2020 | Report Code: SE11913 | Available Format: PDF | Pages: 149

 Similarly, in March 2018, Everlight Electronics Co.
 Ltd. unveiled the 3535-ELC, 3030-ELB, 5630X-ELB, and 2835-ELB LED lights under its ELB series.
 These products offer optimized illumination, thereby helping farmers enhance the growth of their crops.

-The key global horticulture lighting market players are Cree Inc., Lumileds Holding B.V., Osram Licht AG, Samsung Electronics Co.
+The key market players are Cree Inc., Lumileds Holding B.V., Osram Licht AG, Samsung Electronics Co.
 Ltd., Everlight Electronics Co.
 Ltd., EPISTAR Corporation, Broadcom Inc., Hubbell Incorporated, General Electric Company, Signify N.V., LumiGrow Inc., Hortilux Schréder B.V., Heliospectra AB, and Illumitex Inc.

 The horticulture lighting market report offers comprehensive market segmentation analysis along with market estimation for the period 2014-2030.